IDRI-LAB/CADT_ACET/README.md

-# ACET_2024_templates
+# ACET_templates
-Paper and poster templates for ACET 2024 conference of CADT
+Paper and poster templates for ACET conference of CADT